I Love India

 • You need to keep dry tinder in a sealable, airtight bag, along with waterproof matches, windproof lighter and fire-starter paste or sticks.

 • With the help of fire-starter paste or sticks, start the fire.
-If you don't have these, pine needles, bark or paper would prove helpful.
+If you don't have these, pine needles, bark or paper from books would prove to be helpful.

-• Once the fire gets going, feed it with tinder or small sticks.
-Don't use fire-starter paste at this time, since it burns very quickly.
+• Once the fire gets going, be sure to have plenty of tinder or small sticks to feed your fire.
+Do not use fire-starter paste at this time, since it burns very quickly.

 • While you are making the fire strong enough, lay the wet logs near it.
 It will help dry them up before use.